apple/coremltools/docs-guides/source/opt-palettization-api.md

 - `dtype`: The dtype to use for quantizing the activations.
 Only applies when `quantize_activations` is `True`.
 - `cluster_dtype`: The dtype to use for representing each element in lookup tables.

-The DKM API has several other options, to control some of the specific knobs of the algorithms's implementation.
+The DKM API has several other options, to control some of the specific knobs of the algorithm’s implementation.
 In most cases, you do not need to use values other than the default ones.
 To find out about these though, checkout the API Reference page [coremltools.optimize.torch.palettization.DKMPalettizer](https://apple.github.io/coremltools/source/coremltools.optimize.torch.palettization.html#coremltools.optimize.torch.palettization.DKMPalettizer).